Tell me more ×

-Lots of situations when I find myself in need of an american credit card or just a bank account.
-Ordering things online (most retailers refuse to accept my orders if I try to pay with my Swedish or Swiss credit card, even if I ship it to a US address ... ) etc etc.
+There are lots of situations when I find myself in need of an american credit card or just a bank account.
+When ordering things online (most retailers refuse to accept my orders if I try to pay with my Swedish or Swiss credit card, even if I ship it to an US address... ) etc etc.

 Speaking from experience, yes (this was 9 years ago though and may have changed due to stricter laws).